opensvc/docs.opensvc.com/source/agent.service.namespaces.rst

 Service in an explicit namespace have their config stored in /etc/opensvc/namespaces/<namespace>/.
 They also have the namespace name inserted in their docker container names on Linux.

+This feature is available in agent versions up from 1.9-2748.

 Operations with namespaces
 ==========================